LiDAR and Camera Temporal Synchronization

 tolerance_us: Maximum allowable temporal drift for a valid match.

-return_unmatched: If True, returns indices of unmatched frames for diagnostics.
+return_unmatched: If True, also return unmatched indices for diagnostics.

 Returns: